Transforming teacher-centered education to child-centered participation

-Escuela Nueva is a 30-year-old Colombian education NGO.
-Vicky Colbert, co-author of Escuela Nueva, one of the longest running bottom up innovations of the developing world that has been sustained, initiated it to reach the isolated, rural multigrade schools in Colombia in order to guarantee the universalization of primary education and improve its quality.
-Colbert started it thru the government as the first national coordinator of Escuela Nueva and impacted national policy reaching more than 20,000 schools at the end of the 1980s.
-However, since innovations are vulnerable to political and administrative changes, Colbert, with the original team of Escuela Nueva and several ex-Ministers of Education, created Fundación Escuela Nueva-Volvamos a la Gente, a Colombian NGO, to ensure the quality of the model in its implementation at the national level and to continue innovating it and adapting it to new contexts and populations such as urban marginal and displaced children.
-Colbert knew from the outset, that if she wanted to change education at the national level, she would have to influence national policy, which forced her to build on what already existed and think in a systemic way.
-She needed to create strategies to enable replication and scalability.
-Three key elements were necessary to impact national policy: strong visual images to influence attitudinal change in teachers, empirical evidence, and feasibility—technically, politically, and financially.
+Fundación Escuela Nueva is a Colombian education NGO that has been in operation for 30 years.
+It was initiated by Vicky Colbert to provide access to quality primary education to isolated and rural multigrade schools in Colombia.
+As the first coordinator for what was then a government-run program, Colbert started the initiative, which impacted national policy and reached more than 20,000 schools by the end of the 1980s.
+However, due to the vulnerability of innovations to political and administrative changes, Colbert, along with the original team of Escuela Nueva and several ex-Ministers of Education, created Fundación Escuela Nueva-Volvamos a la Gente, a Colombian NGO to ensure the quality of the model in its implementation at the national level and to continue innovating and adapting it to new contexts and populations such as urban marginalized and displaced children.